synergy-design-system/synergy-design-system/packages/mcp/README.md

 - `src/bin/start.ts` parses CLI arguments, loads optional runtime config, resolves overrides, and starts the selected transport.
 - `src/transports/` contains the transport factory and runtime implementations for stdio and HTTP/HTTPS.
-- `src/server.ts` creates the `McpServer` instance and registers all exported tools from `src/tools/index.ts`.
+- `src/server.ts` creates the `McpServer` instance and registers all exported tools from `src/tools/index.ts` and all exported resources from `src/resources/index.ts`.
 - Tool implementations in `src/tools/` call the public APIs of `@synergy-design-system/metadata` to retrieve data.
+- Resource implementations in `src/resources/` expose static, read-only data that does not change during server runtime.
+Resources bypass the tool middleware pipeline entirely — no compression, logging, or error wrapping is applied.
 - Utilities in `src/utilities/` handle runtime config, MCP response shaping, DaVinci migration extraction, and package migration document loading.
 - Markdown files in `rules/` provide assistant-facing response guidance for selected tools and frameworks.